-As of June 30, 2015, we had \$10.0 million of outstanding borrowings under our credit facility with MidCap, Flexpoint and Square 1.
-We currently make monthly interest payments and, beginning in October 2015, will be required to repay principal and interest on these borrowings in monthly installments through October 2018.
+As of March 31, 2016, we had \$8.3 million of outstanding borrowings under our credit facility with MidCap, Flexpoint and Square 1.
+We are required to repay principal and interest on these borrowings in monthly installments through October 2018.
 Subject to the restrictions in this existing credit facility, we could in the future incur additional indebtedness beyond our borrowings from MidCap, Flexpoint and Square 1.